Setting career goals to create a better future for yourself (with examples)

 When the week passes, you’ll have a clean-cut overview of the time spent on career-related goals.
 These can help you regroup your tasks and make any necessary changes to your schedule.

-It’s perfectly normal to realize that your professional goals evolve and change over time.
-Especially earlier in life.
+It’s perfectly normal to realize that your professional goals evolve and change over time — especially earlier in life.

 Maybe you’ve been working as a programmer for a few years now and found out in the past few months that you’re gaining interest in QA.

 When talking about redefining your career goals, this important question always comes up.
 We take our careers seriously, so, naturally, we’ll question our choices.

-- The amount of effort you’re putting in overshadows the reward;
+- The amount of effort you’re putting in overshadows the reward,

-- You no longer find joy in pursuing a goal;
+- You no longer find joy in pursuing a goal,

-- It’s beginning to negatively impact your personal life;
+- It’s beginning to negatively impact your personal life,

-- Unexpected life changes occur;
+- Unexpected life changes occur.

 Make it okay with yourself to come back to your goals and reevaluate them every now and then.

-Instead of chasing a goal just to achieve it, even though you know it’s a dead-end, is just a waste of time and energy.
+Chasing a goal just to achieve it — even though you know it’s a dead-end — is just a waste of time and energy.

-How to balance career goals and personal life
+Step #7: Balance career goals and personal life

-And, even with a support system within your friends and family, the idea of dedicating so much time to your career can look dark and gloomy.
+And, even with a support system within your friends and family, the idea of dedicating so much time to your career can seem gloomy.

 Not everyone is up for the “grind”.

 As a matter of fact, multiple media outlets today are speaking up against the “rise and grind” culture.
 At Clockify, we’re of the same mindset.
 There is no real success if you nearly lose yourself by the time you reach it.
 Health and sanity should always come first.

-Decide how far you are willing to go
+Tip #1: Decide how far you are willing to go

 If achieving a certain goal will say, have you work 100 hours a week while you can barely manage 60, then you need to know if the goal is worth the sacrifice.

 Deciding how far you are willing to go early on will immensely help balance out your work and life.

-Try making smarter choices
+Tip #2: Try making smarter choices

 Choose experiences that will move you forward, teach you something new, and add significantly to your life.
 Everything else will just be pointless.

-Find someone you admire to mentor you
+Tip #3: Find someone you admire to mentor you